This site uses affiliate links and I may earn a commission at no extra cost to you.

 Servings: 8 wedges

-This moist and delicious Vegan Apple Cake is the best way to enjoy those sweet and juicy fall produce!
-A delightfully spiced cake crammed with crisp apple chunks that you can make using one bowl in just 45 minutes.
-Enjoy is as a sweet afternoon snack with your favorite hot drink or as a dessert with a scoop of vegan ice cream on top.
+This moist and delicious Vegan Apple Cake is the best way to enjoy sweet and juicy fall produce!
+A delightfully spiced cake crammed with crisp apple chunks, that you can make using one bowl in just 45 minutes.
+Enjoy it as a sweet afternoon snack with your favorite hot drink or as a dessert with a scoop of vegan ice cream on top.

 Ingredients